Segmentation of Skin Lesions and their Attributes Using Multi-Scale Convolutional Neural Networks and Domain Specific Augmentations: Methodolgy

 \subsubsection{Data Subsampling}

+An important challenge in attribute segmentation task is that the population of different attributes in the available data sets are very uneven.
+For instance, pigment network is an attribute that is present in the most of dermoscopic images whereas streaks are very rare attributes.
 As we mentioned in the previous section, we address all attributes segmentation as a separate binary segmentation task.
-To deal with the unbalanced class in that binary segmentation task (which is very crucial when we are looking for attributes like Streaks that has a considerably smaller share of the dataset), we propose to use subsampling of negative class.
+To deal with the unbalanced class in that binary segmentation task (which is very crucial when we are looking for attributes like Streaks that has a considerably smaller share of the data set), we propose to use subsampling of negative class.

 For clarification, an example of subsampling procedure for streak attribute is given in the following.
-Out of 2594 images in the ISIC2018 dataset \cite{Tschandl2018_HAM10000}, 100 images contain Streaks attribute.
-To deal with imbalanced class in the data, we randomly sample 100 images from negative class (remaining 2494 image without Streaks).
+Out of 2594 images in the ISIC2018 data set \cite{Tschandl2018_HAM10000}, 100 images contain Streaks attribute.
+To deal with imbalanced class population, we randomly sample 100 images from negative class (remaining 2494 image without Streaks).
 Although the number of data is equally divided between the two classes, many training data are ignored for this purpose.
-Nevertheless, the class adjustment leads to having a sensible prediction map.
+Nevertheless, the class population adjustment leads to having a sensible prediction map.